-Jaime Gama is Senior Strategic Counsel at ASG, where he draws on his experience as the longest-serving Portuguese Foreign Affairs Minister to advise clients in Europe, Africa, and Asia.
+Jaime Gama, based in Lisbon, is Senior Strategic Counsel at ASG, where he draws on his experience as the longest-serving Portuguese Foreign Affairs Minister to advise clients in Europe, Africa, and Asia.

 Over a distinguished career in public policy, Mr. Gama served as Minister of Foreign Affairs, Minister of Home Affairs, Minister of Defense, and Minister of State.
 He was elected Member of Parliament between 1975 and 2011, and served as the Speaker of the Parliament from 2005 to 2011.